Ruben-ch/Ruben-ch/README.md

 </div>

 ### My mission
-As a BTS SIO student specializing in SISR, I am passionate about system and network administration.
-Curious and motivated, I strive to develop my skills in cybersecurity, virtualization, and cloud computing.
-My goal is to gain as much experience as possible to become an IT infrastructure expert and contribute to innovative projects.
+As a BTS SIO student specializing in SISR, I am passionate about network and system administration.
+I strive to develop my expertise in configuring, securing, and maintaining IT infrastructures.
+My mission is to master network protocols, virtualization, and cybersecurity best practices to ensure the reliability and security of enterprise systems.
+Always eager to learn, I aim to contribute to innovative IT projects and optimize network performance through efficient and scalable solutions.

 ### Main skills
 [![My Skills](https://skillicons.dev/icons?i=linux,py,github,git,mysql,java,js,html,css,blender,ps)](https://skillicons.dev)